-- 21. CCMs are encouraged to undertake research into marine pollution related to fisheries in the WCPFC Convention Area to further develop and refine measures to reduce marine pollution, and are encouraged to submit to SC and TCC any information derived from such efforts. - 22.
-CCMs are encouraged to develop communication frameworks to enable the recording and sharing of information on lost fishing gear loss in order to reduce loss and facilitate recovery of fishing gear. - 23.
-CCMs are further encouraged to develop frameworks or systems to assist fishing vessels to report the loss of gear to their flag State, relevant coastal States, and the Commission. - 24.
-CCMs are encouraged to conduct training and awareness programs for the crew and master of fishing vessels flying their flag regarding the impacts of marine pollution and operational practices to prevent and eliminate marine pollution caused by fishing vessels.
+- CCMs are encouraged to ensure that fishing vessels flying their flag and operating within the WCPFC Convention Area to inform their flag State of ports in countries that are Party to the annexes of MARPOL which that do not have adequate port reception facilities for MARPOL wastes. - 9.
+CCMs shall cooperate, consistent with national laws and regulations, directly or through the Commission, and in accordance with their capabilities, to actively support SIDS and Territories through the provision of adequate port facilities for receiving and appropriately disposing of wastee-waste, garbage, and plastics from fishing vessels. - 10.
+CCMs are encouraged to develop communication frameworks to enable the recording and sharing of information on fishing gear loss in order to reduce loss and facilitate recovery of fishing gear. - 11.
+CCMs are further encouraged to develop frameworks or systems to assist fishing vessels to report the loss of gear to their flag State, relevant coastal States, and the Commission. - 12.
+CCMs are encouraged to conduct training and awareness programs for the crew and master of fishing vessels flying their flag regarding the impacts of marine pollution and operational practices to eliminate marine pollution caused by fishing vessels. - 13.
+This measure will be reviewed by the Commission in 2028 to consider strengthening the measure. every 3 years to consider expanding the scope of measure with respect to the elimination of marine pollution caused by fishing vessels. - 14.
+The date of implementation for this measure is 1 January 202619.